gem/oq-engine/doc/effective-realizations.rst

    different GMPE logic tree
 2. the total number of realizations is the sum of the number of realizations of each GMPE logic tree
-3. a GMPE logic tree is *trivial* if has no tectonic region types with multiple GMPEs
+3. a GMPE logic tree is *trivial* if it has no tectonic region types with multiple GMPEs
-4. a GMPE logic tree is *simple* if has at most one tectonic region type with multiple GMPEs
+4. a GMPE logic tree is *simple* if it has at most one tectonic region type with multiple GMPEs
 5. a GMPE logic tree is *complex* if it has more than one tectonic region type with multiple GMPEs.